 I’ve let this dren continue long enough,

-Spice this place up with what it needs.
+place up with what it needs.
+What it craves.

 What it deserves!

-No more!
-Our decree until we all die—
+Our decree until we all die— which, heed,

 Bettina plops into the high-backed leather chair at the head of the table.
 She crushes her cigarette in the small tray and leans back with a sigh.
 She grabs the pack on the table, pulls out another cigarette, and lights it.